Infinite Reduction of Divisors on Metric Graphs: Metric Chip-Firing and Reduced Divisors

 This paper concerns certain combinatorial aspects of chip-firing on metric graphs, so we will take a rather concrete working definition of chip-firing.
 For completeness sake, we begin with a slightly more abstract definition.
 Fix a metric graph $\Gamma$ and a parameterization of the edges of $\Gamma$.
 Let $f$ be a piecewise affine function with integer slopes on $\Gamma$.
 We define the Laplacian operator $Q$ applied to $f$ at a point to be the sum of the slopes of the function as we approach $p$ along each of the tangent directions at $p$.
 We note that $Q(f)(p)=0$ if $f$ is differentiable at $p$.
 We define a {\it divisor} $D$ on $\Gamma$ to be a formal sum of points from $\Gamma$ with integer coefficients, all but a finite number of which are zero.
 We say that $D$ has $D(p)$ {\it chips} at $p$.
 Given some divisor $D$ on $\Gamma$, we define the chip-firing operation $f$ applied to $D$ to be $D-Q(f)$.
 We say that two divisors are linearly equivalent if they differ by some chip-firing move.
 A divisor E is said to be {\it effective} if it has a nonnegative number of chips at each point.

 We now give the definition of chip-firing on metric graphs which will be used for the remainder of the paper.
-Take a partition of the combinatorial vertices into sets $A$ and $B$ so that the sub-metric graphs induced by $A$ and $B$ are both connected, i.e., so that the cut corresponding to this partition is minimal.
-Let $c(A,B)$ be the set of edges with one endpoint in $A$ and the other in $B$, i.e., the cut edges corresponding to the partition $(A,B)$.
-Fix a length $\epsilon \in \mathbb{R}_{>0}$ such that $\epsilon$ is smaller than the length of $e$ for all $e$ in $c(A,B)$.
-For each edge in $c(A,B)$, take a subset isometric to an open interval of length $\epsilon$ and take $E_f$ to be the collection of these subsets.
-We define the divisor $Q(f)$ as the divisor which is negative one at the end points of these subintervals closer to $A$ and positive one at the endpoints closer to $B$.
-One may intuitively understand this divisor as ``pushing" a chip along each edge in a cut a fixed distance $\epsilon$.
+Let $X$ and $Y$ be two disjoint open connected subsets of $\Gamma$ such that the $\Gamma \setminus (X\cup Y) = Z$ is isometric to a disjoint collection of closed intervals of length $\epsilon$.
+Note that the set $Z$ defines a minimal cut in $\Gamma$.
+Now, we define the divisor $Q(f)$ as the divisor which is negative one at the end points of these intervals on the boundary of $X$ and positive one at the endpoints on the boundary of $Y$.
+One may intuitively understand this divisor as pushing a chip along each edge in this cut a fixed distance $\epsilon$.
 We take this to be the basic type of chip-firing move and call $\epsilon$ the {\it length} of the firing.
-Note that the chip-firing divisor is of the form $Q(f)$ where $f$ is the piecewise affine function with integer slopes which is 0 on one side of $\Gamma \setminus E_f$, $\epsilon$ on the other side of $\Gamma \setminus E_f$, and has slope 1 on the each open subset in $E_f$.
+Note that the chip-firing divisor is of the form $Q(f)$ where $f$ is the piecewise affine function with integer slopes which is 0 on $X$, $\epsilon$ on $Y$, and has slope 1 on the each open interval in $Z$.
 We write $\epsilon (f)$ for the length of the firing $f$.
-As is noted in \cite{Baker3}, any piecewise affine function with integer slopes can be expressed as a finite sum of the functions just described and so we will not sacrifice any generality by restricting our definition of chip-firing to be basic chip-firing moves.
-A {\it $q$-reduced divisor} is a divisor which is nonnegative at each point other than $q \in \Gamma$, such that any firing $Q(f)$ which pushes chips toward $q$ causes some point to go into debt.
-It is proven in \cite{Norin} that given any divisor $D$ on a metric graph $\Gamma$, there exists a unique $q$-reduced divisor $\nu$ which can be reached from $D$ by a sequence of chip-firing moves.
-Moreover, there exists an effective divisor $E$ equivalent to $D$ if and only if $\nu$ is effective.
-An algorithmic way of obtaining such a divisor was described by Luo \cite{Luo}.
-His method is to first bring every point other than $q$ out of debt by some sequence of chip-firing moves.
-Once we have obtained such a configuration, we may push chips back toward $q$ without causing any vertex to go into debt.
-We call this second part of the process {\it reduction}.
-Luo's method for reducing a divisor is to use a generalization of Dhar's burning algorithm originally investigated in the study of the sandpile model.
+As is noted in \cite{Baker3}, any piecewise affine function with integer slopes can be expressed as a finite sum of the functions just described, so we will not sacrifice any generality by restricting our definition of chip-firing to be basic chip-firing moves.